NuclearLemon/cpython/Doc/library/html.entities.rst

    A dictionary that maps HTML5 named character references [#]_ to the equivalent Unicode character(s), e.g. ``html5['gt;'] == '>'``.
-   Note that the trailing semicolon is included in the name (e.g. ``'gt;'``), however some of the names are accepted by the standard even without the
+   Note that the trailing semicolon is included in the name (e.g. ``'gt;'``).
-   semicolon: in this case the name is present with and without the ``';'``.
+   This is required for the name to be accepted by the standard.
    See also :func:`html.unescape`.

    .. versionadded:: 3.3